 CDI Box – Solid-state unit that’s responsible for controlling and adjusting the ignition timing.

-Coil and resistor cap – Coil and cap together convert low voltage into a high voltage which at the critical moment offered a ground path through the spark plug.
+Coil and resistor cap – Coil and cap together convert low voltage into a high voltage which at the critical moment offers a ground path through the spark plug.

 - Coil